 'Divorce Court' Judge Lynn Toler on Amber Guyger's sentencing

-ATLANTA (FOX 5 Atlanta) - It's been all over the news, and gone viral on social media.
-The moment Judge Tammy Kemp hugged Amber Guyger after her sentencing has almost been more talked about that the actual case.
+ATLANTA - It's been all over the news, and gone viral on social media.
+The moment Judge Tammy Kemp hugged Amber Guyger after her sentencing has almost been more talked about than the actual case.

 Judge Lynn Toler visited Good Day Atlanta and told us her thoughts about the situation.